scijava/scyjava/README.md

         This function is a shortcut for Java's System.gc().

-        :raise RuntimeError: if the JVM has not yet been started.
+        :raise RuntimeError: If the JVM has not started yet.

     get_version(java_class_or_python_package) -> str
         Return the version of a Java class or Python package.